enzymefinance/protocol/README.md

 After installation is complete, go to the above `protocol` directory, open a terminal and:

-1. Launch a ethreum client.
+1. Launch a ethereum client.
 For example something similar to this:
     ```
     parity --chain ropsten --author <some address> --unlock <some address> --password <some password file> -lrpc=trace
     ```

-2. Open a second terminal and run deploy the contracts as specified in the `deployment.js` file:
+2. Open a second terminal and deploy contracts using truffle
     ```
-    node index.js
+    truffle migrate
     ```